christinakim/christinakim.github.io/_posts/2019-12-09-learning-plan.md

 Once you've understood common concepts, the best way to keep up to date with research and continue learning beyond courses is by reading and reimplementing papers.
 #### How to manage papers
-- track papers through [Zotero](https://www.zotero.org/) or [Mendeley](https://www.mendeley.com/).
-I started off using Zotero but switched Mendeley to share folders/papers in groups I was in
+I recommend you track papers either through [Zotero](https://www.zotero.org/) or [Mendeley](https://www.mendeley.com/).
+I started off using Zotero but switched Mendeley to share folders/papers in groups I was in.
+I don't have a strong opinion on which one is better.

 #### How to figure out what to read?
 Check out these sources:
  - twitter - follow 20+ practitioners/researchers you admire on twitter to find interesting papers